-The 2014 MSR made the following determination about the City's inventory of parkland:
+The 2014 MSR made the a determination about the City's inventory of parkland, which is summarized below:

-The City of Menifee required a minimum of five (5) acres of public open space per 1,000 residents.
+• The City of Menifee required a minimum of five (5) acres of public open space per 1,000 residents.
 At the time of the 2014 MSR, Menifee had 1.68 acres of open space per 1,000 residents.

 According to City staff, the city has made progress towards improving its inventory of parkland.
-The City notes that eleven (11) new parks totaling bout 81 acres have been constructed since the 2014 MSR.
+The City notes that seven (7) new parks totaling about 37 acres have been constructed since the 2014 MSR, totaling 15 parks and 81 acres.
 The City currently has five (5) additional parks under construction that will add another 27 acres of parkland in 2022.
 City staff estimates that by the end of 2022, the City of Menifee will provide 2.34 acres of parkland per 1,000 residents.
+Additionally, VWRPD currently provides 4.27 acres of parkland per 1,000 residents within the Menifee Valley Service Area and is responsible for maintaining over 13.7 million square feet of landscaped sports fields, street landscaping, paseos, and other public areas, including 26 parks in addition to two (2) gymnasiums, and one (1) recreation headquarters/community center.
+VWRPD has three (3) additional parks under construction that will add another 23 acres of parkland totaling 177 acres within VWRPD's Menifee Valley service area.

 Library services are provided by the Riverside County Library System.
 The County Library provides reading materials, literacy programs, computers, and broadband access to residents.
-There is one County operated library in Menifee called Sun City, located at 26982 Cherry Hills.
-The Sun City library is a 14,000 square foot facility with 28,000 items and 21 computers.
+There are two (2) County operated libraries in Menifee, known as Sun City Library located at 26982 Cherry Hills, and Menifee Library located at 28798 La Piedra Road.
+The Sun City Library is a 14,000 square foot facility with 28,000 items and 21 computers.
+The Menifee Library is 20,000 square feet and includes 35,000 materials, 16 computers, furniture with plug-in technology for personal devices, and multiple study rooms.